pindlebot/whois-2/readme.md

 ## Why not whois?

-This is a write of the fantastic module [whois](https://www.npmjs.com/package/whois) by Ridwan with the following benefits:
+This is a rewrite of the fantastic module [whois](https://www.npmjs.com/package/whois) by Ridwan.

+Features:

 - uses plain JS instead of CoffeeScript
 - promises instead of callbacks
 - optionally return json instead of plain text
+- eliminates unnecessary dependencies (underscore.js)

 ```js